marijnh/Eloquent-JavaScript/18_http.md

 {{index "game of life (exercise)", "artificial life", "Conway's Game of Life"}}

-Conway's Game of Life is a simple ((simulation)) that creates artificial “life” on a ((grid)), each cell of which is either live or not.
+Conway's Game of Life is a simple ((simulation)) that creates artificial "life" on a ((grid)), each cell of which is either live or not.
 Each ((generation)) (turn), the following rules are applied:

 * Any live ((cell)) with fewer than two or more than three live ((neighbor))s dies.

 * Any live cell with two or three live neighbors lives on to the next generation.

 * Any dead cell with exactly three live neighbors becomes a live cell.

 A neighbor is defined as any adjacent cell, including diagonally adjacent ones.

 {{index "pure function"}}

 Note that these rules are applied to the whole grid at once, not one square at a time.
 That means the counting of neighbors is based on the situation at the start of the generation, and changes happening to neighbor cells during this generation should not influence the new state of a given cell.

 {{index "Math.random function"}}

 Implement this game using whichever ((data structure)) you find appropriate.
 Use `Math.random` to populate the grid with a random pattern initially.
 Display it as a grid of ((checkbox)) ((field))s, with a ((button)) next to it to advance to the next ((generation)).
 When the user checks or unchecks the checkboxes, their changes should be included when computing the next generation.

 {{if interactive